-(I) Selling Expenses
+(m) Selling Expenses

 Selling expenses include credit card fees, commissions, computerized reservations systems fees and advertising.
 Advertising costs are expensed as incurred.
-Advertising expense was \$135 million, \$116 million and \$110 million for the years ended December 31, 2017, 2016 and 2015, respectively.
+Advertising expense was \$128 million, \$135 million and \$116 million for the years ended December 31, 2018, 2017 and 2016, respectively.

-(m) Share-based Compensation
+(n) Share-based Compensation

 We account for our share-based compensation expense based on the fair value of the stock award at the time of grant, which is recognized ratably over the vesting period of the stock award.
 Certain awards have performance conditions that must be achieved prior to vesting and are expensed based on the expected achievement at each reporting period.
 The fair value of stock appreciation rights is estimated using a Black-Scholes option pricing model.
-The fair value of restricted stock units is based on the market price of the underlying shares of common stock on the date of grant.
-See Note 14 for further discussion of share-based compensation.
+The fair value of restricted stock units is based on the market price of the underlying shares of AAG common stock on the date of grant.
+See Note 15 for further discussion of share-based compensation.